 - (C) Each service line sample shall be one (1) liter in volume and have stood motionless in the lead service line for at least six (6) hours.
 Lead service line samples shall be collected in one (1) of the following three (3) ways: - 1.
 At the tap after flushing the volume of water between the tap and the lead service line.
-The volume of water shall be calculated based on the interior diameter and length of the pipe between the tap and the lead service line: - 2.
-Tapping directly into the lead service line: or - 3.
+The volume of water shall be calculated based on the interior diameter and length of the pipe between the tap and the lead service line; - 2.
+Tapping directly into the lead service line; or - 3.
 If the sampling site is a building constructed as a single-family residence, allowing the water to run until there is a significant change in temperature which would be indicative of water that has been standing in the lead service line. - (D) A water system shall collect each first-draw tap sample from the same sampling site from which it collected a previous sample.
-If, for any reason, the water system cannot gain entry to a sampling site in order to collect a follow-up tap sample, the system may collect the follow-up tap sample from another sampling site in its sampling pool as long as the new site meets the same targeting criteria and is within reasonable proximity of the original site - (3) Water systems shall collect at least one (1) sample during each monitoring period specified in section (4) from the number of sites listed in the first column following (standard monitoring).
-A system conducting reduced monitoring under subsection (4)(D) may collect one (1) sample from the number of sites specified in the second column during each monitoring period specified in subsection (4)(D).
+If, for any reason, the water system cannot gain entry to a sampling site in order to collect a follow-up tap sample, the system may collect the follow-up tap sample from another sampling site in its sampling pool as long as the new site meets the same targeting criteria and is within reasonable proximity of the original site. - (E) A nontransient noncommunity water system, or a community water system that meets the criteria of 10 CSR 60-15.060, that does not have enough taps that can supply first-draw samples as defined in 10 CSR 60-2.015 may, with department approval, apply substitute non-first-draw samples.
+Such systems shall collect as many first-draw samples from appropriate taps as possible and identify sampling times and locations that would likely result in the longest standing time for the remaining sites. - (3) Number of Samples.
+Water systems shall collect at least one (1) sample during each monitoring period specified in subsection (4)(D) of this rule from the number of sites listed in the second column ("Standard Monitoring") of Table 1.
+A system conducting reduced monitoring under subsection (4)(D) of this rule shall collect at least one (1) sample from the number of sites specified in the third column ("Reduced Monitoring") of Table 1 during each monitoring period specified in subsection (4)(D) of this rule.
+Such reduced monitoring sites shall be representative of the sites required for standard monitoring.
+The department may specify sampling locations when a system is conducting reduced monitoring.